 Bachelor of Fine Arts in Digital Animation, Nanyang Technological University

 Kader is an expert conceptualizer and a strategist.
 He is associated with companies like Sunwoo and Grid Synergy since 2013.
-His clients include Singtel, ST Engineering, Internal etc and worked on Concepts, Art direction, Pitch, ideation, fabrication, project management, project costing etc.
+His clients include SingTel, ST Engineering, Internal etc. He has been in the industry for the past thirteen years, working on Concepts, Art Direction, Fabrication & Project Costing etc.

 Master of Arts (Department of Visual Arts), Savannah College of Art and Design